Power Station 1908

 The new system had the advantage of being able to run

-an electric motor without need for a starting clutch.
-This
+an electric motor without need for a centrifugal switch.

 of electric motors caused by the sticking of the starting